stp/stp/docs/smt-input-language.rst

 .. highlight:: lisp

-This page contains a short description for the SMTLibv2 input language that STP can parse.
-For more information related to SMTLIB, please refer to `this page <https://smtlib.cs.uiowa.edu/>`__.
+This page contains a short description for the SMT-LIB v2 input language that STP can parse.
+For more information related to SMT-LIB, please refer to `this page <https://smtlib.cs.uiowa.edu/>`__.

 Header